sebranchett/MoS2-QE-Yambo-pnas/README.md

 ![BSE exciton for 5x5x2 grid](./figures/exciton-5-5-2.png)

 N.B.
-These results are for the 5x5x2 grid.
+These results are for the 5 x 5 x 2 grid.
 Compare to Figure 3A for P = 0 in [Ataei et.al.
 PNAS 2021](https://www.pnas.org/doi/full/10.1073/pnas.2010110118).

 ## Acknowledgments